heptarch/heptarch.github.io/lab/bell.md

 having to pay them!
 </span>

-In this self-organized, downscale setting, having a grand managerial hierarchy doesn't make much sense.
+In this self-organized, downscale setting, having a big managerial hierarchy doesn't make much sense.
 But somebody should take responsibility for coordinating different strands of research to ensure that, like an orchestra conductor, the different voices harmonize (*management*).
-Ideally, this individual---we'll use the non-hierarchical term "convener"---is good with people, has a global sense of the domain so the research folks don't have to (*separation*), and finally, knows how to work the channel between the abstrusities of research and the practical of real-world use cases (*coupling*).
+Ideally, this individual---we'll use the non-hierarchical term "convener"---is good with people, has a global sense of the domain so the research folks don't have to (*separation*), and finally, knows how to work the channel between the abstrusities of research and real-world use case (*coupling*).